collective/collective.addons/README.rst

 Documentation
 -------------

-Full documentation for end users isn't available yet, but will be available soon in the "docs" folder
+Full documentation for end users is available in the "docs" folder

 Translations
 ------------